Last updated: March 17, 2026 Originally published: November 24, 2025

 Available formats:

-- Briefing Doc: Executive summary style
+Briefing Doc: Executive summary style

-- Study Guide: Learning-focused with key concepts
+Study Guide: Learning-focused with key concepts

-- Blog Post: Ready-to-publish format (new)
+Blog Post: Ready-to-publish format

-- Custom: Define your own format and requirements
+Custom: Define your own format and requirements

 Dynamic suggestions: Upload a scholarly article and NotebookLM might suggest a glossary of key terms; upload a short story draft and it might suggest character analysis or plot critique.